cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 LST-4 ID = 0
 MAGIC-I ID = 3
 MAGIC-II ID = 4
-When the ID = 0, this means that the telescope is not used in the analysis.
+If the telescope ID is set to 0, this means that the telescope is not used in the analysis.